Introduction: Made From Leftovers

 I started writing my personal memoir a few years ago, going through phases of pause, sometimes it was a lack of interest, other times to cope with the realization that I was abused, traumatized by poverty, and hurt by my parents, who I'm still sure only did what they believe was their best.

 Growing up in an extremely poor family with 12 children, I lived on a steady diet of sarcasm and meals consisting largely of leftovers.
-Lucky breaks and a sense of humor helped me to overcome my lack of basic education and become a successful businessperson.
+Lucky breaks and a sense of humor helped me to overcome my lack of basic education and become a success in business.
 My memoir is a better lesson or a filter than it is a story.
 In this book, I examine poverty through the lens of my experience, and I've since studied the topic extensively.

-Through the 80s and 90s, I was taken away by child protective services, faced starvation, exorcised a demon-possessed man, had to wear an eye patch (possibly for no good reason), and watched a home birth nearly end in death.
+Through the 80s and 90s, I was taken away by child protective services, faced starvation, exorcised a demon-possessed man, had to wear an eye patch as a home remedy (for a fake health problem), and watched a home birth nearly end in death.
 I also stole lots of raisins.

 In Made From Leftovers, I'll tell you why I never finished high school, what it's like to carry a plastic sheet filled with blood out to a dumpster, and how disappointing it is to eat two wedges of raw cabbage for lunch on a field trip as a teenager.